At POEditor, we do not count the words or characters in the software localization projects in your account. What we do count is the number of strings.

 What are strings?

-As Wikipedia tells us, "[...] a string is traditionally a sequence of characters, either as a literal constant or as some kind of variable."
+Wikipedia defines a string as, "[...] a sequence of characters, either as a literal constant or as some kind of variable."
 It can be anything from a character to a paragraph.
-We do not limit the length of the strings you import to your software localization projects in any way.
+POEditor does not limit the length of the strings you import to your software localization projects.

 What happens when I reach the strings limit?